Mahir33/HuafDebigreuhCompanyShop/README.md

 The MIT License

-Copyright (c) 2022 Adam Wrobel & GHC-tr
+Copyright (c) 2022 Adam Wrobel & HDC-tr

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal